East Carolina Pirates football: UCF

 A rivalry that has recently become more intense has been ECU's rivalry with the UCF Knights.
 Considered one of the more entertaining rivalries in the American Athletic Conference, the teams have met 9 times since 2005 when UCF joined ECU in both teams' former conference, Conference USA.
-After taking a 1-year hiatus in 2013, the teams will continue to meet annually as members of the East Division of the American Conference.
-East Carolina leads the series 11-10, with ECU winning the last meeting 34-13.
+After taking a 1-year hiatus in 2013, the teams both continued to meet annually as members of the East Division of the American Conference till UCF's move to the Big 12 Conference in 2023.
+East Carolina leads the series 11–10, with ECU winning the last meeting 34–13.

 The most notable matchup of the rivalry was the 2014 iteration, an ESPN primetime Thursday night game that saw East Carolina score 21 unanswered points in the 4th quarter to take the lead, only to fall to a 51-yard Hail Mary touchdown from Justin Holman to Breshad Perriman with time expiring.

-Other notable series
+Charlotte

+The Pirates’ newest rivals are the Charlotte 49ers, With the two teams first meeting in 2023, a 10–7 victory for the 49ers.
+Charlotte and East Carolina are slated to be annual rivals as members of the American Athletic Conference, unveiled in scheduling plans in November 2023.
+Charlotte was slated to play ECU when the Pirates were members of Conference USA, but ECU left before Charlotte’s new football team could pass the 2-year transition period from FCS to FBS in 2015.
+Pirates head coach Mike Houston was offered to be the 49ers head coach in November 2018, before turning around accepting the Pirates Job instead on December 3, with Charlotte hiring Will Healy instead.
+After a 55-24 loss to the 49ers in October 2024, the 49ers lead the series 2–0.